EOSIO/eos/lstests/README.md

 ### High-Level

-At the very high level, a typical Python test script consists of only two steps:
+At a high level, a typical Python test script has only two steps:

 1. Initialize a cluster
 2. Test on the cluster